 The most integral aspect of the proposal is the sequence of engagement events over 4 weekends.
-We aspire for the project to engage with the wider community, from construction to when it is in use.
-We propose to work with the warehouse community to curate ‘festival of making’.
+The concept is to engage with the wider community, from construction to when it is in use.
 The festival is a sequence of community events and workshops that follow the key phases of construction.
-We will work with local groups to design specific events and workshops associated with each phase.
-The events will focus on sharing knowledge, upskilling, play and enjoying the coming together of groups.
 The act of building together as a community can begin to trigger interest and inform people on the wider topic of the built environment, as well as be a catalyst for fostering new connections and relationships.